 |Dimensions||234 × 156 mm|

-‘From COVID-19 we have been reminded through tragedy and suffering that we have a shared, globalised vulnerability that is common to all humanity, one that knows no borders. … The lessons of necessity and solidarity learned during the pandemic must now inform a European-led transition to a just and ecologically sustainable society in its aftermath.
-I am hopeful that, within an enlightened eco-social framework, we may respond together in a transformative, inclusive way to the COVID-19 pandemic, climate change, the impact of digitalisation, rising inequality and the unaccountable, and, in doing so, address the democratic crisis facing so many societies in Europe and beyond.’
+‘From Covid-19 we have been reminded, through tragedy and suffering, that we have a shared, globalized vulnerability common to all humanity … The lessons of necessity and solidarity learned during the pandemic must now inform a European-led transition to a just and ecologically sustainable society in its aftermath.’

-President Michael D. Higgins was elected the ninth President of Ireland in 2011 and was re-elected in 2018 securing the largest number of votes in Irish presidential election history.
-President Higgins has forged a career as an academic, a poet, and as a public representative serving at every level of public life in Ireland.
-He was a member of Dáil Éireann for twenty-five years and a member of Seanad Éireann for nine years.
-He has campaigned extensively for human rights, inclusive citizenship and climate sustainability across the world.
-Previous works include When Ideas Matter: Speeches for an Ethical Republic (2016), Renewing the Republic (2012) and Causes of Concern (2007) and among numerous other publications.
+President Michael D. Higgins was elected the ninth President of Ireland in 2011.
+He was re-elected in 2018, securing the largest number of votes in Irish presidential election history.
+President Higgins is both an academic and a poet, as well as a public representative who has served at every level of public life in Ireland, including as a member of Dáil Éireann for twenty-five years and of Seanad Éireann for nine.
+He has campaigned worldwide for human rights, inclusive citizenship and climate sustainability.
+His previous books include When Ideas Matter: Speeches for an Ethical Republic (2016), Renewing the Republic (2012) and Causes of Concern (2007) and numerous other publications.

-Prof. Joachim Fischer (MA Mainz, PhD TCD) is Jean Monnet Professor of European Cultural Studies at the University of Limerick and has been a driving force in European Studies at his institution for three decades.
-NIHE Limerick was set up in 1972 and UL has remained a major centre for European Studies in Ireland ever since.
-Prof. Fischer is Course Director of its undergraduate programme in European Studies which is among the longest-established such programmes in the world.
+Professor Joachim Fischer (MA Mainz, PhD TCD), Jean Monnet Professor of European Cultural Studies at the University of Limerick, has been a driving force in European Studies across three decades.
+NIHE Limerick was set up in 1972 and UL has remained a major centre for European Studies in Ireland.
+Professor Fischer is Course Director of its undergraduate programme in European Studies, which is among the longest-established such programmes in the world.

-Dr habil.
-Fergal Lenehan (BA and MA UCD, PhD Leipzig, Habilitation Jena) has been lecturing in Intercultural Communications and European Studies at the Friedrich-Schiller Universität Jena (Germany) for over a decade.
-His comparative study of intellectual discourses on Europe in Ireland, Britain and Germany (Trier 2014) is a key contribution to this under-researched field.
+Dr Fergal Lenehan (BA and MA UCD, PhD Leipzig, Habilitation Jena) is based at the University of Jena, Germany, where he is a full-time researcher at the project ‘ReDICo: Researching Digital Interculturality Co-operatively’, which is financed by the German Federal Ministry for Education and Research.
+His comparative study of intellectual discourses on Europe in Ireland, Britain and Germany, Intellectuals and Europe (Trier 2014), is a key contribution to this under-researched field.

 |Dimensions||234 × 156 mm|